TABLE OF CONTENT

 Healing time for tooth extractions typically ranges from a few days to a couple of weeks.
 Follow proper care guidelines to ensure a smooth recovery.

-Teeth extraction is a common procedure needed for various reasons, such as cavities, overcrowding, or impacted wisdom teeth.
-It’s essential to understand the healing process so that you can manage your recovery well.
+Tooth extraction is a common procedure, often needed for reasons like cavities, overcrowding, or impacted wisdom teeth.
+Understanding the healing process is key to managing your recovery effectively.

 Tooth extraction involves taking a tooth out of its socket in the jawbone.
 It’s often needed when a tooth is damaged beyond repair or causing problems.